ssamyrepo/postgres/pgbench.md

 3. Initialize a `pgbench` database and run a simple benchmark.
 4. Ensure the connection to the RDS instance works with the provided SSL settings and credentials.

 The environment variables you provided are mostly correct, but note that `DBENDP` and `PGHOST` reference `rds-pg-lab` (singular) while previous interactions used `rds-pg-labs` (plural).
 I’ll assume the correct endpoint is `rds-pg-labs.cj2s8sqw4bta.us-east-1.rds.amazonaws.com` based on prior context, but please confirm.
-Additionally, previous attempts showed issues with the password (`Goodwin3889`) and SSL certificate verification, so we’ll address those as needed.
+Additionally, previous attempts showed issues with the password (`Password`) and SSL certificate verification, so we’ll address those as needed.

 ### Step-by-Step Instructions